Alfresco/alfresco-content-app/docs/features/user-interface-layout.md

 # User Interface - layout

-There are three main areas of the application controlled by the [Layout component](../../src/app/components/layout):
+There are three main areas of the application controlled by the `Layout component`:

 1. [Application Header](/features/header)
 2. [Side Navigation](/features/side-navigation)